A Reality Through Words and Images

 Taking place on March 8 at W139, A Reality Through Words and Images is a group screening programme of experimental documentaries, essay films, and poetry by Iranian artists.
 The screening programme directly or indirectly introduces ideas about permeability and entropy, political environment, the female body, displacement and ruination through excursions into family history.
 With video work by Mehraneh Atashi, Amirali Ghasemi, Mahoor Mirshakkak, VidAmir, and Gelare Khoshgozaran, whose works embrace the radical aesthetics of documentary and contemporary art.

-Below you will find a list of the featured artists’ and their works:
+Below you will find a list of featured artists’ and their work:

 Gulistan (Rose Garden) | 06:40 | by Mehraneh Atashi, 2011

 Based on a poem written by Saadi, a 13th century Persian poet: “The night was spent at the garden with a friend; such a pleasant setting with tree branches meeting above, as if pieces of crystal and the cluster of pleiades were hanging from its vines.
 In the morning, when the thought of returning exceeded the desire to stay, I saw my friend ready to leave for the city with a lapful of flowers, basil, and hyacinth.
 I said: “As you know, flowers do not last and unfulfilled are the promises of the garden.
 Men of wisdom advise against attachment to that which is ephemeral.”
 “So, what is to be done?” asked my friend.
 I replied: “For the pleasure of observers and the delight of those present, I shall compose the gulistan (‘The flower garden’) whose pages the autumnal wind cannot rend and whose vernal bliss the passage of time cannot turn to the woes of winter.”